quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 This event indicates which data was marked for retransmit upon detecting a packet loss (see packet_lost).
-Similar to our reasoning for the "frames_processed" event, in order to keep the amount of different events low, we group this signal for all types of retransmittable data in a single event based on existing QUIC frame definitions.
+Similar to our reasoning for the "frames_processed" event, in order to keep the amount of different events low, this signal is grouped into in a single event based on existing QUIC frame definitions for all types of retransmittable data.

 Implementations retransmitting full packets or frames directly can just log the constituent frames of the lost packet here (or do away with this event and use the